How to Migrate WordPress from Localhost to Live Server: A Complete Guide

 That is it !!
 You have successfully migrated your site to the live server manually.

-2. Make Website Live Using Plugins
+Option2: Move WordPress Website to Live Server Using Plugins

 The second most convenient and comparatively easier way to migrate your site is by using WordPress plugins.
 There are many plugins available in WordPress repository for the same.
 But two most reliable and popular plugins are All-In-One WP Migration and Duplicator.
 Let’s see the step by step procedure to transfer a site using both one by one: